alemart/encantar-js/docs/getting-started/next-steps.md

 You can add multiple reference images to the reference image database.
 Each of those images can correspond to a different virtual scene.
 The virtual scene that shows up depends on the target image that is being tracked.

 Explore the API to see how you can have multiple virtual scenes in a single web page.
 Don't go overboard with this, though: the web page should load fast.
 Too much content may impact loading times.
-Keep your media files small and load your models asynchronously if possible.
+Keep your media files small and load your content asynchronously if possible.

 ## Publish your WebAR experiences